Posted on 1/24/2019 in Web Development

 Front-end Developer Tools

-All browsers contain front-end developer tools that lead you inspect and manipulate the page appearance and more.
+All browsers contain front-end developer tools that lead you to inspect and manipulate the page appearance and more.
 I think all these developer tools are equally good today, but only the flavors are different.
 Still, I believe Chrome dev tools is my favorite, although FireFox has this new awesome CSS Grid Layout inspector, but the fact is it is only a matter of time for other browsers to catch up with the name tools.

 Browser Development Extensions

-There are bazillion programming extensions for Firefox and Chrome, and unfortunately Microsoft Edge is far behind in this competition.
+There are bazillion programming extensions for Firefox and Chrome, and unfortunately, Microsoft Edge is far behind in this competition.
 If I want to introduce just one must-have extension, this is going to be Web Developer Extension that is available on both Firefox and chrome.
 Web Developer is an all-in-one tool that takes care of many aspects of front-end programming.
 If you did not know this, you owe me a cup of coffee!

 Again, all modern browsers include a network tracking tool, but if you want to take this to the next level you can use Telerik Fiddler, which is a free web debugging proxy for any browser, system or platform.
 Fiddler allows you to log all HTTP(S) traffic between your computer and the Internet and debug traffic from virtually any application that supports a proxy (IE, Chrome, Safari, Firefox, Opera and more).
 Telerik has even released FiddlerCore, a GUI-less engine that you can embed in your applications and monitor traffics internally in your app.